Student Conduct

 - Suspension: Excludes a student from University Housing facilities for any reason during the stated period of suspension and disallows a student from all activities sponsored by University Housing, whether on or off campus.
 A resident student under a weekend suspension is prohibited from being in University Housing facilities following their final class on Friday through 5 p.m. on Sunday.

-- Notification of Termination of Residency: A student will be required to properly check out 72 hours after notification.
-In cases in which a resident’s behavior constitutes a significant threat to the safety of the residents or other persons or to the property of others or the University, a maximum of 24 hours notice will be given.
+- Separation from University Housing: A student will be required to properly check out 72 hours after notification.
+In cases in which a resident’s behavior constitutes a significant threat to the safety of the residents or other persons or to the property of others or the University, a maximum of 24 hours' notice will be given.
 The resident will be held financially responsible for 50% of the remainder of the contract.

 Appeal Process